laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 ## Example 1: Seashells

-You already downloaded an opened the first recording in the previous section: "She sells sea shells by the sea shore".
+Download and open one of the recordings of "She sells sea shells by the sea shore".
+In the following I'll just use the first example (`seashells.wav`, spoken by Catherine) but you can use one of the others (spoken by Simon) if you prefer.

 A big reason Praat is so popular with phoneticians is that it's convenient for annotation.
 Let's add some textgrids to do annotations now.